 important discussion of conscience issues and concerns.
 To keep raising these issues, see our sample letter at our Bill C-230 page.

 The EFC wrote to the Alberta minister of health in January 2019 asking her government to continue to protect faith-based medical institutions

 from pressure to start requiring them to allow euthanasia or assisted suicide on their premises.

 Ontario has adopted a policy that doctors must provide effective referrals even for procedures that violate their deeply held beliefs.
 This means they must refer a patient seeking euthanasia or assisted suicide to a physician or nurse practitioner who is willing to help end the patient’s life.
 The EFC participated in a court challenge

 to the Ontario policy in the lower court and the Court of Appeal.
 A disappointing decision by the Ontario Court of Appeal was announced May 15, 2019.
 EFC response

-Ontario may also require long-term care facilities to allow assisted death on their premises.
+.
+The groups who challenged Ontario's policy decided not to appeal to the Supreme Court.
+Ontario may require some long term care facilities to allow assisted death on their premises.